glebbash/fuzzy-rental-rating/README.md

 Factors that affect the decision:

 - Place popularity: how many people visit the place per hour
-- renovation: how many hours is needed to bring the place to a good condition
+- Renovation: how many hours is needed to bring the place to a good condition
 - Rent: how much does it cost to rent the place per month

 Example data in json: